nathanveach/NatesCookbook/README.md

+multiple images per recipe might be nice* - serializer will b hard part master the serializer think like enginner --actually not important LOL

 not so important but using a bucket as a root user is maybe not best practice -- learn how to write a bucket policy?